Sydney McLaughlin-Levrone

-As a 15-year-old, McLaughlin was the 2015 World youth champion.
-In 2016, she was the youngest athlete since 1980 to qualify for the U.S. Olympic track team, having placed third at the U.S. Olympic Trials, with the current world under-18 best of 54.15 seconds, the then also world U20 record.
-She holds the current world U20 record of 53.60 seconds, having achieved a junior personal best of 52.75 s (not ratified), with both marks set in 2018.
-Only one other woman also broke the 52-second barrier and McLaughlin-Levrone is the only one who broke the 51-second barrier, leaving her with nearly one second advantage on the world all-time list, the largest current difference between the world record and the next best performer in an individual track event.
-She holds six out of the seven fastest times on this list.
+As a 15-year-old, McLaughlin won the 400 m hurdles event at the 2015 World Youth Championships.
+In 2016, she was the youngest athlete since Denean Howard in 1980 to qualify for the U.S. Olympic track team, having placed third at the U.S. Olympic Trials, with the current world under-18 best of 54.15 seconds, then subsequently setting the world U20 record.
+She holds the current world U20 record of 53.60 seconds, having achieved a junior personal best of 52.75s (not ratified), with both marks set in 2018.
+Aside from McLaughlin-Levrone, only three other women have ever broken the 52 second barrier, and only one other has broken 51.
+She holds six of the ten all-time fastest 400 m hurdles times.
 She was the 2019 Diamond League champion.

 In 2022, McLaughlin-Levrone was voted World Athletics Female Athlete of the Year.

 Early life and background

-Sydney McLaughlin was born in New Brunswick, New Jersey, on August 7, 1999.
-Her father, Willie McLaughlin, is a member of the Manhattan College Athletic Hall of Fame as a three-time All-American.
-He was a semi-finalist in the 400 meters at the 1984 Olympic Trials.
-Her mother, Mary Neumeister McLaughlin, was a 2:12 half-miler at Cardinal O'Hara High School in Tonawanda, New York, where she ran on the boys' team.
+McLaughlin-Levrone was born in New Brunswick, New Jersey, on August 7, 1999.
+She grew up in Dunellen, New Jersey.

+Her parents are Willie McLaughlin and Mary Neumeister McLaughlin.
+Her father Willie was part of a long line of track & field stars from East Orange High School, in East Orange, New Jersey.
+He is a member of the Manhattan College Athletic Hall of Fame as a three-time All-American.
+He was a semi-finalist in the 400 meters at the 1984 Olympic Trials with a time of 45.72 seconds.
+Her mother Mary was a 2:12 half-miler at Cardinal O'Hara High School in Tonawanda, New York, where she ran on the boys' team.
 Her parents met as students at Manhattan College; there was no women's track team when Mary arrived in 1979, so she became the manager of the men's track team.

-Sydney grew up in Dunellen, New Jersey.
-In addition to being successful academically, she took up running at an early age, following brother Taylor and their older sister Morgan.
+In addition to being successful academically, McLaughlin-Levrone took up running at an early age, following brother Taylor and their older sister Morgan.
+When she was 14, her father said, "All of our kids are fairly talented, but [Sydney's] a little special.
+We saw it coming.
+It was just a matter of time."
 She is a member of the class of 2017 at Union Catholic Regional High School in Scotch Plains, where she was the first two-time Gatorade Player of the Year in Track & Field.
 Her older sister, Morgan, ran for St. Peter's University.
 Her older brother, Taylor, ran for the University of Michigan, and won silver in the 400 meter hurdles at the 2016 IAAF World U20 Championships.
-He and Sydney both qualified for the 2016 US Olympic team.
 Her younger brother, Ryan, took after his older siblings as a track stand-out at Union Catholic.
 He was the fifth member of the family to win a New Jersey county track title.

-"All of our kids are fairly talented," Willie said when Sydney was 14.
-"But (Sydney's) a little special.
-We saw it coming.
-It was just a matter of time."